Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 570, in theory, should perform quite a bit faster than the GeForce GT 340 1GB in general. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 570 should in theory be a lot superior to the GeForce GT 340 1GB overall. (explain)

-Texel RateThe GeForce GTX 570 is a lot (more or less 150%) better at AF than the GeForce GT 340 1GB. (explain)
+Texel RateThe GeForce GTX 570 should be quite a bit (about 150%) better at anisotropic filtering than the GeForce GT 340 1GB. (explain)

-Pixel RateThe GeForce GTX 570 will be a lot (more or less 565%) better at AA than the GeForce GT 340 1GB, and able to handle higher screen resolutions without slowing down too much. (explain)
+Pixel RateThe GeForce GTX 570 should be a lot (about 565%) faster with regards to full screen anti-aliasing than the GeForce GT 340 1GB, and also able to handle higher screen resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison